Olivia Winters: 1990–2005

 Olivia's best friend, Ashley Abbott, faced the biggest crisis of her life: the discovery that she had rapidly spreading breast cancer.
 She has finished undergoing radiation and chemotherapy treatments and has lost her hair.
 The stress involved affected her relationship with her husband Brad Carlton (Don Diamont), and Ash drove him into Olivia's arms.
 Brad was wise enough to stop it at one kiss, but Liv had a hard time forgetting - especially once she uncovered Ashley's secret - that Ashley's daughter, Abby, was fathered by theft of Victor Newman's sperm.
 Liv and Dru coerced Ashley into telling Brad the truth - or they would.
 Ash did, Brad was furious and left.
-Only days later, he and Liv made love.
+Only days later, he and Liv had sex.
 Then Ashley discovered she was pregnant with Brad's child.
 They have now reunited, and Liv is left out in the cold.
 Liv turned to her sister's spurned boyfriend, Psychiatrist Wesley Carter, and they became engaged.
 But somewhere along the line, Wesley disappeared back to Paris, and the engagement was broken.

 Three years after he was declared dead, Malcolm has shown up in Genoa City, very much alive, sporting cornrows and a bad attitude.
 Malcolm is out for revenge against the brother whom he thinks stole his fiancée and left him for dead in Kenya.
 Malcolm explained that a family took him in and nursed him back to health, then he ended up having to take care of them.
 But now mostly he returned to see Nate again.
 Olivia is resentful that Malcolm didn't make himself known to Nate as soon as possible, sparing him the devastation of his death, and is making Malcolm wait to reveal himself until Nate returns from boarding school at the end of the semester.
 Until then, Olivia convinced him to stay in her extra bedroom.
 But both Malcolm and Liv left town before that ever occurred.
 Olivia moved to Africa and took a position with "Doctors Without Borders".